ISO 14001:2015 Environmental Management System Advisory Services

 Provides a framework for demonstrating conformity via suppliers' declarations of conformity, assessment of conformity by an external stakeholder - such as a business client - and for certification of conformity by an independent certification body.

-BTS Consulting provide advice to interested parties on transition arrangements to be considered before and during the implementing ISO 14001:2015.
-The ISO 14001:2015 introduces significant changes.
+BTS Consulting provide advice to interested parties on the arrangements to be considered before and during the implementing ISO 14001:2015.
 The standard is based on Annex SL of the ISO Directives, a high-level structure (HLS) which standardizes sub clause titles, core text, common terms and core definitions to enhance compatibility and alignment with other ISO management system standards such as ISO 9001 and ISO 45001.

 What are the emerging changes?